nyvek28/ReactTemplate/readme.md

 -In your favorite browser, go to localhost:3000

--You should see a message rendered to the screen, this means everything went right and your are ready to rock some React
+-You should see a message rendered to the screen, this means everything went right and you're ready to rock some React